MicrosoftDocs/winrt-api/windows.management.deployment/registerpackageoptions_optionalpackagefamilynames.md

 ## -description

-Gets the list of package family names from the main bundle to be registered.
+Gets the list of [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) family names from the main bundle to be registered.

 ## -property-value